-The final version of the BGS programme will be delivered in 40 primary schools across England, in two waves taking place in Autumn Term 2025 and Spring Term 2026.
+The final version of the BGS programme will be delivered in 40 primary schools across England in 2025-26.
+There are still places left for Spring Term 2026.

 These 40 schools will have the opportunity to implement BGS before any other schools, to ensure gender stereotypes don't hold back their pupils from reaching their full potential.
 This will also help us to gather evidence of the effectiveness of BGS in challenging gender stereotypes and promoting gender equality.